cast-org/figuration/docs/widgets/player.md

 Player is a way to enable customized controls while using the browser's built in HTML5 audio/video player.

+Currently, there is no base CSS provided by Figuration in either the `figuration.css` or `figuration.min.css` files.
+The examples below use CSS that is specific to our docs pages.

 {% callout info %}
 #### HTML5 Audio/Video Support